Meredith Blake

 By June 1939, Blake was with Ruby Newman.
 She also sang with Don Bestor before joining fellow Iowan Jack Jenney later that year, staying with his orchestra through at least January 1940.
 By April, she had joined Gray Gordon, well-known purveyor of corn who was often kidded for his “tic-toc” rhythm.
 Blake remained with Gordon for more than a year, making two soundies with his band, “Scrub Me Mama to a Boogie Beat” and “Beat Me Daddy Eight to the Bar.”

-Gordon eventually grew tired of his tic-toc rhythm, and in spring 1941 he junked his orchestra, forming an all-new jump band in its place.
+Gordon eventually grew tired of his tic-toc rhythm, and in early 1941 he junked his orchestra, forming an all-new jump band in its place.
 Blake stayed on as vocalist.
 The new group proved exciting and broke attendance records in its early engagements.
-Gordon, however, was deeply in debt, and in July, after the orchestra had completed an engagement in Atlantic City, he suddenly disbanded and fled to Illinois, leaving his musicians and singers, including Blake, stranded without pay or transportation back to New York.[2]
+Gordon, however, was deeply in debt, and in July, after the orchestra had completed an engagement in Atlantic City, he suddenly disbanded and fled to Illinois, leaving his musicians and singers, including Blake, stranded without pay or transportation back to New York.[3]

 Blake soon returned to the city, and in August 1941 she joined Mitchell Ayres, replacing Mary Ann Mercer.
 She remained with Ayres until October 1942 when she left to do radio work.
 Paramount also signed her for a musical short.
 In June 1943, she married Alfred Preston Jump, a third officer on sea duty with the Army Transportation Corps.